Leezekun/dialogic/README.md

     - [MinTL](#mintl)

 ## Preparation
-We use [PPTOD](https://github.com/awslabs/pptod) as the verifier in this codebase.
-Most data and important files are in `./pptod` directory.
+The code is placed in the `./code` directory.
+As we use PPTOD as the verifier in this repo, most important files are in the `./code/pptod` directory.

 ### Environment setup
 Set up the environment for PPTOD and SimpleTOD.
-To set up the environment for MinTL, please refer to `./MinTL/README.md`.
+To set up the environment for MinTL, please refer to `./code/MinTL/README.md`.
 ```bash
 pip install -r requirements.txt
 python -m spacy download en_core_web_sm